TobyDavenn/AllThingsWeb/AttackSurface.md

 <br>
 <br> use hurricane search on an IP address to identify the ASN - https://bgp.he.net/ and then use the whois tab top right to verify
 What all this has done is built you a large file of subdomains owned by the company. <br>
+Also ensure you do subdomain scanning on found subdomains to get even more unique domains <br>
 <br>

 <h1>PORT SCANNING</h1><br>